accessibility-exchange/platform/README.md

 #### Purpose

 Runs other console commands in order and should be commands that should be run on each deploying container.

+### app:migrate-settings-data

+#### Purpose

+Runs data migrations that cannot be included in the DB migrations.
+Should only be run oce across a multiple deploying container.

 ### notifications:remove:old